-3. All roulette chips and balls must be secured when the table is not in use.
-Review the procedures for securing roulette chips and balls when the table is not in use.
-Ensure the procedure is followed and the roulette chips and balls are secured.
+3. All roulette chips, roulette balls, and Pai Gow tiles must be secured when the table is not in use.
+Ensure the procedure is followed and the roulette chips, roulette balls, and Pai Gow tiles are secured.

 ICMP - TABLE GAMES EQUIPMENT - F. COMMUNICATION EQUIPMENT